BinPro/CONCOCT/README.md

   coverage_file   specify the coverage file composition_file  specify the composition file optional arguments:
-  -h, --help        show help message and exit
-  -c C              specify range of clusters to try out on format
+  -h, --help                        show help message and exit -c --clusters                     specify range of clusters to try out on format
                                     first,last,step. default 20,100,2.
-  -n                specify the first and last column names for continuous
+  -n --coverage_file_column_names   specify the first and last column names for continuous
-                    coverage range of read counts as first,last -k K              specify kmer length, defaults to tetramer -l L              specify the kmer count for threshold in running PCA on composition contigs, default 1000 -r R              specify read length for coverage, default 100 -s                specify this flag to first do PCA for the composition and using that component number that explaines 90 percent of variance for the coverage as well.
-Default join composition and coverage before PCA. ***NOT IMPLEMENTED*** -e E              How often to initialize each cluster count. default 5 times
+                                    coverage range of read counts as first,last -k --kmer_length                  specify kmer length, defaults to tetramer -l --limit_kmer_count             specify the kmer count for threshold in running PCA on composition contigs, default 1000 -r --read_length                  specify read length for coverage, default 100 -s --split_pca                    specify this flag to first do PCA for the composition and using that component number that explaines 90 percent of variance for the coverage as well.
+Default join composition and coverage before PCA. ***NOT IMPLEMENTED*** -e --executions                   How often to initialize each cluster count. default 5 times
-  -i I              Maximum number of iterations if convergance not achieved -o O              specify where output directory will be placed.
+  -i --iterations                   Maximum number of iterations if convergance not achieved -o --outdir                       specify where output directory will be placed.
                                     If not provided, current directory will be used.
                                     All files will be created in:
-                    folder/CONCOCT_YYMMDD_HHMM_SSXXXXXX
+                                    outdir/CONCOCT_YYMMDD_HHMM_SSXXXXXX
+  -p --pipe                         Add this tag if the main result file should be
+                                    printed to stdout.
+Useful for pipeline use.
 ```

 Dependencies